bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:30:27

 All right moving on to the next point.
-The next point on our list this is another point about RBF.
+The next point on our list is another point about RBF.

 Sjors Provoost: 00:30:36